jrsawvel/jrsawvel.github.io/_posts/2017-04-05-open-web-vs-silos.md

 Anyway, if someone creates a blog at WordPress.com, which means using the WordPress or Automattic servers to host the content, then the publisher won't need to create a server hosting account with Digital Ocean, Dreamhost, Amazon Web Services, etc, which means the publisher won't need to download, install, configure, and manage the web publishing software.
 All of the server hosting and software management are conducted by WordPress.

-The publisher is free to focus on a website design theme and publishing content.
+The publisher is free to focus on a website design theme and creating content.
 The publisher's domain name would be yoursite.wordpress.com.
 Is that the open web or a silo?
 WordPress supports domain name mapping, which means publishers can buy domain names and point the names to their WordPress accounts, creating yoursite.com.
 Is the latter more open web than the former even though all hosting is the same?

 This is what's confusing.
+In the above scenario, the setup meets most of my requirements of the open web.
+The author with the above setup cannnot make significant overhauls to the server-side source code.
+But most publishers don't care about changing the CMS source code.
+Besides, authors can install Wordpress plug-ins that satisfy their requirements.

 When small publishers such as The Awl moved their content from their own server hosting accounts to Medium, did those publishers move from the open web to a silo even though their domain names remain unchanged?
 Confusing.
+At least when The Awl hosted on their own servers, they could change the CMS source code, and they could create a unique look on the front end.
+But many publishers want to focus on writing and not on programming, desisning, and sys-admin functions.

 If I host at WordPress.com, Blogger.com, Medium.com, Tumblr.com, DigitalOcean.com, or Amazon.com/aws, how are some hosted solutions considered a silo while others are considered the open web?
+Again, self-hosting at DO or AWS enables full control over how the site is built and how it looks.
+Maybe degrees of open webness exist.
+That would make things even more confusing.

 In my opinion, public websites that are meant to be read by browsing-only users and are built as a JavaScript single page applications (SPA) do not support the open web.
 That's an easy one, regardless of where the site is hosted.
 When JavaScript is disabled, these sites display no article content.

-When SPA pages are [curled](https://curl.haxx.se) with a command prompt utility, the downloaded content consists mainly of JavaScript code or a link to the JavaScript that will fetch the content and display it dynamically in a browser that can execute JavaScript.
+When SPA pages are [curled](https://curl.haxx.se) with a command prompt utility, the downloaded content consists mainly of JavaScript code or a link to the JavaScript that will fetch the content and display it dynamically in a web browser that can execute JavaScript.
+SPA pages fail in the text-based Lynx web browser.
 When a web page is considered not [curlable](https://indieweb.org/curlable), it means that the page contains no content.

 2015 tantek.com post: [js;dr = JavaScript required; Didn’t Read](http://tantek.com/2015/069/t1/js-dr-javascript-required-dead)